Distinguishing Imitation Error from Intrinsic Motion Learning Difficulty: The Torque Variation Score (TVS) for Quantifying Motion Learning Difficulty

 Thus, we define {\bf Spectral Diversity} as:

-Spectral Diversity thus captures the effective dimensionality of the feasible torque space, higher values indicating higher torque variation and higher difficulty.
-Due to space constraints, we provide the detailed derivation for the log-volume of torque variation in the {\bf supplementary materials}.
+Spectral Diversity thus captures the effective dimensionality of the feasible torque space, higher values indicating higher torque variation and higher difficulty. {\bf Due to space constraints, we provide the detailed derivation for the log-volume of torque variation in the Appendix}.